-TEACHER CANDIDATES are at their placement site all morning every day, and all day Tuesday and Thursday during December.
+TEACHER CANDIDATES are at their placement site all morning every day during December.
 They should use this time primarily for work related to planning and assessing student learning.
 Below is a list of tasks teacher candidates will want to attend to during this time.

-Provide your mentor with a finalized copy of your Plan for Teaching

-Write a lesson plan for each class you teach and review it with your mentor prior to teaching

-Make notes and/or write reflections on your lesson plans after you teach.
-Check with your Content Area Coordinator regarding expectations about these reflections

-Respond to and assess student work in a timely fashion, ensuring that your students receive feedback that is useful to them

-Collect student learning data on a regular basis; details regarding data collection will be provided by your Content Area Coordinator in your ART/LA/MATH/SCI/SS 579 course

-Meet regularly with your mentor in support of your teaching

-Observe your mentor or another colleague teach another section of the course you are teaching

-Use the time at your field site primarily to focus on work that supports your teaching
+Determine when you will teach your edTPA and create a Plan for Teaching, including edTPA, that you share with your mentor and Content Area Coordinator Provide your mentor with a finalized copy of your Plan for Teaching Teach your edTPA and submit it prior to Winter Break Write a lesson plan for each class you teach and review it with your mentor prior to teaching Make notes and/or write reflections on your lesson plans after you teach.
+Check with your Content Area Coordinator regarding expectations about these reflections Respond to and assess student work in a timely fashion, ensuring that your students receive feedback that is useful to them Collect student learning data on a regular basis; details regarding data collection will be provided by your Content Area Coordinator in your ART/LA/MATH/SCI/SS 579 course Meet regularly with your mentor in support of your teaching Observe your mentor or another colleague teach another section of the course you are teaching Use the time at your field site primarily to focus on work that supports your teaching

+Between Thanksgiving and the Winter Break

+Mondays Tuesdays Wednesday Thursday Friday

+7:00

+8:00

+Candid ole of lead teacher class

+9:00 period between Thanksgiving and winter breaks

+10:00

+11:00 G 11.1 •.

+Candidates are at their practicum sites until noon, every day

+12:00 un ii iiooii, every day

+1:00 On campus On campus On campus On campus

+workshops in workshops in support of edTPA workshops in workshops in

+2:00 support of edTPA support of edTPA support of edTPA

+cully 579 Cullin cullin

+3:00

+4.00

+4:00

+5.00 CDED FOF

+5:00 SPED 505 (5:00 -8:00)

+6.00 11/28

+6:00